Regulatory Compliance

 We maintain our security posture through:

-• Use of SOC 2 Type II certified infrastructure providers
+- Use of infrastructure providers with SOC 2 Type II certified hosting where applicable

 Independent penetration testing and third-party security audits are planned as part of our security roadmap.